-What Does Heroin Do: 15 Effects Of The Drug
+What does Heroin do: 15 Adverse Effects

-Heroin is a drug that is used by a lot of people all over the world.
-It is generally made from morphine.
-Morphine is the substance taken from the seed pot of various opium poppy plants.
-These poppy plants are grown in Mexico, Columbia, Southwest, and Southeast Asia.
-The color of heroin can be white or brown powder.
-A black heroin powder is also known as black tar heroin.
+Heroin is a drug that is used by a lot of people all over the world, generally made from morphine1, a substance taken from the seed pot of various opium 2poppy plants.

-Since it is one of the most commonly used drugs, certain important things people should keep in mind regarding heroin addiction.
 There are a lot of side effects of heroin use that people who use heroin should be aware of before diving into the habit.

-What Does Heroin Do
+What does Heroin do?

 Heroin use comes with a lot of side effects.
-Heroin or any drug use generally has side effects that a person would be aware of.
-You might have to face a lot of withdrawal symptoms even if you try to quit it at some point in your life.
+Heroin or any drug use generally has side effects that a person would be aware of, you might have to face a lot of withdrawal symptoms even if you try to quit it at some point in your life.

 But that does not mean that you will not be able to quit heroin.
-You should always take medical help and advice whenever you plan to get rid of heroin from your system and also want to discontinue using it.
+You should always seek medical help and advice whenever you plan to get rid of heroin from your system and also want to discontinue using it.

-Effects And Dangers Of Heroin Drug Abuse
+Effects and Dangers of Heroin Drug Abuse

 1. Liver Disease